hyperledger-labs/blockchain-explorer/README.md

     }
     ```

-  * `test-network` is the name of your connection profile, and can be changed to any name
+  * `test-network` is the name of your connection profile and can be changed to any name
-  * `name` is a name you want to give to your fabric network, you can change only value of the key `name`
+  * `name` is a name you want to give to your fabric network.
+You can change the only value of the key `name`
-  * `profile` is the location of your connection profile, you can change only value of the key `profile`
+  * `profile` is the location of your connection profile.
+You can change the only value of the key `profile`

 * Modify connection profile in the JSON file `app/platform/fabric/connection-profile/test-network.json`:
   * Change `fabric-path` to your fabric network disk path in the test-network.json file:
-  * Provide the full disk path to the adminPrivateKey config option, it ussually ends with `_sk`, for example:
+  * Provide the full disk path to the adminPrivateKey config option.
+It usually ends with `_sk`, for example:
     `/fabric-path/fabric-samples/test-network/organizations/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/keystore/priv_sk`
-  * `adminUser` and `adminPassword` is the credential for user of Explorer to login the dashboard
+  * `adminUser` and `adminPassword` is the credential for the user of Explorer to log in to the dashboard
-  * `enableAuthentication` is a flag to enable authentication using a login page, setting to false will skip authentication.
+  * `enableAuthentication` is a flag to enable authentication using a login page.
+Setting to false will skip authentication.

-## Run create database script:
+## Run `create` database script:

 * **Ubuntu**